Accept Mobile Money on WooCommerce with the DGateway Plugin

 Frequently Asked Questions

 Does the plugin work with block-based checkout?
-Yes, the DGateway plugin supports both the classic and block-based WooCommerce checkout.
+Yes, the DGateway plugin supports both the classic and block-based WooCommerce checkout (v1.0.2+).
+It is also compatible with HPOS (High-Performance Order Storage).

 Is the plugin free?
 The plugin itself is free.
-You only pay DGateway's standard transaction fees on successful payments.
+You only pay DGateway's standard transaction fees on successful payments (8% default, configurable).

 The DGateway WooCommerce plugin bridges the gap between WordPress and mobile money.
 In less than fifteen minutes, you can transform your WooCommerce store into a fully functional e-commerce platform that accepts the payment methods your East African customers actually use.